PRELIMINARY PROGRAM OF

 Liz Montegary, Stony Brook University New York USA; Fertility Disrupted: The Financialization of Family Building in the United States

-Irina Herb, DE; Wages for Pregnancy and Fertility?
+Irina Herb, University Jena, DE; Wages for Pregnancy and Fertility?
 The Body as Commodity in the Context of Assisted Reproductive Technologies from a Marxist-Feminist Perspective.

 5B LABOR PANEL 2